|

 what the costs of heating any other type of pool structure built

+with different construction methods.
 I've also been told by a number of

 customers across the nation (where heating their pools is the